ritchiea/blog.andrewritchie.info/_posts/2014-02-05-nycdems-post-mortem.markdown

 The design challenge was to create an aesthetic complimentary to Google maps.
 While it is also possible to customize Google maps I simply did not have time to go that route.
 I focused on creating a minimal, flat, uncluttered look.
-For mobile devices I used media queries to clear the screen of non-essential elements.
+For mobile devices I used device width queries to clear the screen of non-essential elements.

 The appearance of the markers on the map was a major decision.
 My plan